-The MW is a crucial parameter in SAXS that can be exploited e.g. for the determination of predominant oligomeric state in solution.
-However, the currently available methods for MW estimation are not very accurate with as a usual rule of thumb an error of 10% or more.
-To date, there are several well-established techniques for MW estimation, that nominally could be subdivided into two major categories: concentration-dependent and concentration-independent methods.
-Former ones account for the dependence of forwarding scattering I(0) on the total number of electrons in the irradiated molecule (and, thus, on MW) and rely on the scattering from calibrants, e.g. water or a protein with known MW (Mylonas and Svergun, 2007).
-The latter methods utilize a single background-subtracted curve and require no additional a priori information on sample concentration.
-In circumstances where the protein concentration cannot be accurately determined (e.g. for in-line SEC-SAXS experiments), these methods are necessary to obtain a reliable MW assessment.
-In the scope of this work, we are interested in concentration-independent methods.
+To date, there are several well-established techniques for MW estimation, that could be subdivided into two major categories: concentration-dependent and concentration-independent methods.
+The former account for the dependence of the forward scattering I(0) on the total number of electrons in the irradiated molecule (and, thus, on MW) and rely on the scattering from calibrants, e.g. water or a protein with known MW (Mylonas and Svergun, 2007) and precise measurement of the sample concentration.
+The latter methods utilize a single background-subtracted profile on a relative scale and require no additional a priori information on sample concentration, partial specific volume and scattering contrast.
+In circumstances where the protein concentration cannot be accurately measured (e.g. for in-line SEC-SAXS experiments), these methods are necessary to obtain a reliable MW assessment.
+In the scope of this work, we focus on concentration-independent methods.

 Porod’s method.
-The historically first concentration-independent method is known as Porod’s method.
+The historically first concentration-independent method is the so-called Porod’s method [Porod, G. Die Röntgenkleinwinkelstreuung von dichtgepackten kolloiden Systemen - I. Teil.
+Kolloid-Zeitschrif 124, 83–114 (1951)].
 It is based on the fundamental properties of the Fourier transform known as the Parseval theorem: